Section I: Civil Rules

 (b) Consolidation—Multiple Judges Involved.
 Upon the assignment of related actions to two or more different judges with the district, the affected judges may, in their discretion, agree to assign the related actions to one judge.

 LOCAL RULE CV-43 Taking of Testimony

 Interpreters in Civil Cases Not Instituted by the United States.
 The presiding judge shall approve the utilization of interpreters in all civil cases not instituted by the United States.
 Absent a judicial order to the contrary, the presiding judge shall encourage the use of certified interpreters, or when no certified interpreter is reasonably available, “otherwise qualified” interpreters.
 See 28 U.S.C. § 1827(b).
 The presiding judge may approve the use of an interpreter who is not certified or “otherwise qualified” if no certified or “otherwise qualified” interpreter is reasonably available.
 Upon request, the clerk shall make lists of certified and otherwise qualified interpreters available to parties.

 (a) No party or attorney for a party shall converse with a member of the jury during the trial of an action.

-(b) After a verdict is rendered, an attorney must obtain leave of the judge before whom the action was tried to converse with members of the jury.
+(b) After a verdict is rendered, an attorney must obtain leave of court to converse with members of the jury.